MichaelCurrin/javascript-bundling-quickstarts/quickstarts/webpack-babel-typescript/README.md

 # Webpack + Babel + TypeScript quickstart

-Extends the [Webpack example](../webpack/) by adding support for Babel and TypeScript.
+Extends the [Webpack example](../webpack/) by adding support for TypeScript and Babel (to transpile the TypeScript).

 ## Packages used